Let's Put a Red Light on Sex Trafficking

 One national study found that being homeless for longer than 30 days was the single biggest factor for teens to become sexually exploited.
 These children often get involved in sex trafficking as a form of survival.
 Many of these children leave home in the first place because of drug abuse, physical abuse, incest, or other dysfunction in their families.

 What is Minnesota Doing to Stop Sex Trafficking?

-The Minnesota Legislature enacted a Safe Harbor Law in 2011, so that minors who are exploited by sex trafficking are not treated as criminals.
+The Minnesota Legislature enacted a Safe Harbor Law so that minors who are exploited by sex trafficking are not treated as criminals.
 The Safe Harbor Law also provides services, resources, and shelter for people up to the age of 24 who have been sex trafficked.
 The law also increased the penalties for sex trafficking.